zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

   such as [this one](https://www.youtube.com/watch?v=llGgO74uXMI).
   One great quote from his talk I remember is something like

-  > Do not confuse 'simple' with 'familiar'.
+  > Do not confuse "simple" with "familiar".

   One common scenario is that when I suggest a simpler (usually more elegant, general, and extensible) approach to some code block, the other person resists (or silently chooses to reject) on the ground that the suggested approach is needlessly "hard" or "un-natural" or "complicated".
 In fact it's none of them; it's *unfamiliar* to her.

+  "Recursion" comes to mind.

 - and many more...